ShixiangWang/install_GISTIC/README.md

 This program is tested and currently only support GISTIC 2.0.23, any suggestion or pull request is welcome.

+## Citation

+If you want to thank my work, please cite my recent paper and add the link to this GitHub repo.

+*Antigen presentation and tumor immunogenicity in cancer immunotherapy response prediction, **eLife***. https://doi.org/10.7554/eLife.49020

 ## LICENSE

 MIT &copy; 2019-2020 Shixiang Wang